 First of all, you need to install the Erlang/Elixir package manager.
-In this world, try to use the asdf that you can install via brew:
+In this world, try to use the asdf that you can install via brew using Mac:

 brew update brew install asdf

-Now just check the last version of Erlang and install it globally:
+Now install the last version of Erlang and install it globally:

 asdf install elixir 1.12 asdf global elixir 1.12